Special Note#

 rc-update add chronyd default

-systemd Users: systemd has built-in logger and time sync services.
+systemd has built-in journal and timers.

 Time Sync